jamescourtney/FlatSharp/README.md

 - Use standard .NET libraries for reading and writing from memory
 - Depth tracking enabled for recursive schemas to prevent stack overflows.

-FlatSharp *does* use some techniques such as `MemoryMarshal.Read` on certain hot paths, but these usages are narrowly scoped.
+FlatSharp *does* use some techniques such as `MemoryMarshal.Read` on certain hot paths, but these usages are narrowly scoped and well tested.

 ### Performance & Benchmarks
 FlatSharp is really, really fast.
 The FlatSharp benchmarks were run on .NET 7.0, using a C# approximation of [Google's FlatBuffer benchmark](https://github.com/google/flatbuffers/tree/benchmarks/benchmarks/cpp/FB), which can be found [here](src/Benchmark).